jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2020-10-03-new-release-then-it-ends-restored.md

 ---
-title: "New Release: Then It Ends - Restored"
+title: "Then It Ends - Restored[LP]"
 date: "2020-10-03"
 tags:
 - News